bravoalpha79/MothRadar/README.md

 14. I want to be able to view my account details.
 15. I want to be able to edit my account details.
 16. I want to be able to change my password.
-17. I want to be able to log out so I can protect my account when I'm finished working with the app.
+17. I want to be able to log out so I can protect my account when I am finished working with the app.
 18. I want to be able to reset my password via email if I forget it.

 As app owner: